Victor Verity: Later war service

 In March 1942, Verity was sent to the Middle East, arriving there in June and subsequently posted to No. 73 Squadron.
 At the time, it was mostly engaged in night intruder missions with its Hurricanes, with occasional day patrols as well.
 After a couple of months of operations, in September Verity was sent to an aircraft delivery unit, where he was expected to gain experience on the Bristol Beaufighter.
 In early 1943, he was posted to No. 89 Squadron, based at Abu Suweir Air Base in Egypt.
 Paired with a navigator, Warrant Officer Farquharson, he was sent to Luqa, on the island of Malta, as part of a detached flight of the squadron.
 This flight formed part of Malta's aerial defences, and was soon absorbed by No. 108 Squadron.
 He and Farquharson achieved the unit's first aerial victory when on the night of 17/18 April, guided by his Beaufighter's radar, they destroyed a He 111 off Trapani, on the island of Sicily.

 In mid-1943, Verity returned to England in a rest from active duty.
 By this time, he had flown on 375 sorties.
-After a period of leave he returned to duty in a staff role at the headquarters of Fighter Command as one of the controller of night fighter operations against the Luftwaffe airbases from which the German night fighters were operating.
+After a period of leave he returned to duty in a staff role at the headquarters of Fighter Command as one of the controller of night-fighter operations against the Luftwaffe airbases from which the German night-fighters were operating.
 In late August he was promoted to squadron leader.
 Three months later he was briefly assigned to No. 1622 Flight, at Gosport, before taking up command of No. 650 Squadron.
-At the end of the year, and with his short service commission at an end, Verity transferred to the Royal New Zealand Air Force although he remained in his current posting.
+At the end of the year, and with his short-service commission at an end, Verity transferred to the Royal New Zealand Air Force although he remained in his current posting.

-Verity's command was a training formation, towing targets for units of the British Army that were practicing anti-aircraft operations as part of their preparations for the forthcoming invasion of Normandy.
+Verity's command was a training formation, towing targets for units of the British Army that were practising anti-aircraft operations as part of their preparations for the forthcoming invasion of Normandy.
 Surplus to requirements following the landings on D-Day, No. 650 Squadron was later disbanded.
 In the meantime, Verity proceeded to No. 62 Operational Training Unit at Usworth, where he helped in the instruction of navigators.
 In June 1945, and with the war in Europe at an end, he was posted to the Headquarters of No. 12 Group.
 He ended his service in the RAF in November, having spent his final weeks in an administrative role at Hereford.

 Verity finished the war credited with eight sole aerial victories, plus one shared.
 He was also credited with three German aircraft probably destroyed, four damaged plus another shared as damaged.